 About our company

 EF Cosmetics Safety is a trading name for EF Chemical Consulting Ltd, which was founded in 2006 by Dr Edmund Fowles, CChem, MRSC.
 We have been providing cosmetic safety assessments and product safety reports since 2008 for a variety of companies ranging from larger contract manufacturers, through to small European companies and importers into the EU.
-Dr Fowles is qualified to provide safety assessments under both the old EU cosmetics directive 76/768 and the new regulation 1223/2009.
+Dr Fowles is qualified to provide safety assessments under the EU regulation 1223/2009.
 Unlike many safety assessors, he has cosmetic formulating and ingredient manufacturing experience.
 With a background in R&D and process development in international cosmetic ingredient manufacturers, he has direct experience of many of the ingredient classes used in cosmetics, and is well-placed to understand their particular safety issues and possible impurity profile.
 We are based in Chester in North-West England.

 Career summary for Dr Edmund Fowles, CChem, MRSC

 - 2008 to date: Cosmetic safety assessor for the EU

 - 2002-2006: Technical manager all UK cosmetics and coatings additives, Innospec Inc, UK (formerly Octel).
 Responsible for new ingredient development, cosmetic formulation, safety profile analysis.

 - 2000-2002: Associated Octel (now Innospec) Performance Chemicals Division.
 Section Head foam-control agents and coatings additives

 - 1991-2000: Laporte Industries (now Rockwood Industries), UK and Italy.
 Senior Chemist clays and iron oxide pigments: responsible for process development and plant trials.